uyalcin/Neural-Flappy-Bird/README.md

 Basically, the input layer has 2 neurons : the horizontal and vertical distances to the closest wall.
 The features are represented here :

-![enter image description here](https://raw.githubusercontent.com/uyalcin/Neural-Flappy-Bird/master/screenshots/1.png) Then there is a hidden layer with 10 neurons (with ReLU activation), and finally return the decision of the bird : to jump or not to jump.
+![enter image description here](https://raw.githubusercontent.com/uyalcin/Neural-Flappy-Bird/master/screenshots/1.png) Then there is a hidden layer with 10 neurons (with ReLU activation).
+Finally, the model returns the decision of the bird : to jump or not to jump.
 The code of the neural network is implemented in the file **neural_network.py** with the numpy library.

 ## Genetic algorithm